-Usually when you're looking at health insurance policies you'll have to choose an excess amount to get a quote.
-The excess can have a big impact on your policy, especially when it comes to deciding the cost of your cover.
+Usually when you’re looking at health insurance policies you’ll have to choose an excess amount to get a quote.
+The excess can have a big impact on your policy, especially when it comes to deciding the monthly or annual cost of your cover.
 It is important to remember that the higher the excess, the lower the monthly premium will be.

 We think it's important to understand excess, which is why we've answered the most common questions, such as how does private health insurance excess work and how does it apply to your policy.
 This will help you decide what's right for you when it comes to picking your excess amount.

 What is health insurance excess?

 An excess is the amount you'll have to pay towards your treatment when you make a claim on your health insurance policy.